sushpal1725/Send-Digital-trees/README.md

 In this project:

-I have set up Jupyter Notebook, PgAdmin, Rstudio, and Python3 on remote LINUX server, using DigitalOcean.
+I have set up Jupyter Notebook, PgAdmin, and Python3 on remote LINUX server, using DigitalOcean.

-Set up automation for data load, automated categorization based on event type and storing daily logs in respective folders, through CRONTAB Created SQL tables, for the categorized daily logs for REGISTRATIONS, FREE TREE SEND, and SUPER TREE SEND and automated SQL load.
+I have set up automation for data load, automated categorization based on event type and storing daily logs in respective folders, through CRONTAB Created SQL tables, for the categorized daily logs for REGISTRATIONS, FREE TREE SEND, and SUPER TREE SEND and automated SQL load.

 Performed broad market segmentation tasks through SQL and Python.
 Segments: Registrations, Free Trees, Super Trees